learnwell/learnwell.github.io/_posts/2016-04-01-leverage-github-when-stuck.md

 ---

 GitHub is an invaluable resource.
-Let's take the example of trying to figure out how to accomplish certain tasks with LoobackJS framework
+Let's take the example of trying to figure out "the unknown" when a framework such as  LoobackJS is involved:
 -   There are plenty of public projects that use loopback.
 -   When in doubt, you can use code search to find syntax and other clues on how to perform certain tasks.
 -   There are many ways to [narrow down](https://help.github.com/articles/searching-code/) search results, the keywords from an API search also apply to what you type in the searchbox on github: [https://developer.github.com/v3/search/#considerations-for-code-search](https://developer.github.com/v3/search/#considerations-for-code-search)